With summer ending in Hudsonville, now is a great time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Not sure when you last replaced yours?
-Pull it out and angle it toward the light.
-If there’s no light visible, get a new one.
+Unsure when you last put in a new one?
+Remove it and angle it toward the light.
+If you can’t see light through it, get a new one.

 3. Clean the Inside